nseddon/Pewlett-Hackard-Analysis/README.md

 ## Overview of the analysis:

+The purpose of this analysis was to:
+- Determine a list of personnel that are eligible to retire.
-The purpose of this analysis was to assist with determining lists of personnel that are either eligible to retire or eligible to participate in a mentorship program.
+- Determine a list of personnel that are eligible to participate in a mentorship program.
+- Calculate the number of positions affected by the retiring personnel.
+- Develop options for the future impact of the retiring personnel.

 ## Table of contents:
 * [Resources](#resources)